graphprotocol/graph-node/docs/getting-started.md

 }
 ```

-As mentioned, AssemblyScript does not have untyped maps or plain old Javascript objects, so to represent a collection of key value tuples with heterogeneous types, an `Entity` type is included in the mapping
+As mentioned, AssemblyScript does not have untyped maps or plain old Javascript objects, so classes are generated to represent the types defined in the GraphQL schema.
+so to represent a collection of key value tuples with heterogeneous types, an `Entity` type is included in the mapping
 types.
 This `Entity` type can be imported from the [Graph Typescript Library](https://github.com/graphprotocol/graph-ts), which is a typescript/assemblyscript library.
 The `Entity` type has different setter
 methods for different types, satisfying AssemblyScript's requirement of strictly typed functions (and no union or `any` types).